STUNS-Uppsala/Stuns-Aterbrukslabbet/documentation/setup-documentation.md

 - The endpoint URL should be your url + /api/webhooks for example https://stuns.ntig.dev/api/webhooks.

-- On filter events, user.created and session.created should be picked.
+- On filter events, user.created, user.deleted and session.created should be picked.

 ### Set up .env file